Mexico Travel with Babies and Toddlers: Honest Tips from a Mom Who Did It

 Babies Over 6 Months

 Mineral zinc-based sunscreen only - chemical sunscreens are restricted in many marine areas and irritate baby skin anyway.
 Reapply every hour at the beach.
-Hat with a chinstrap (without the strap they fly off) and a UV rash guard for full coverage.
+Hat with a chinstrap (without the strap they fly off into the surf) and a UV rash guard for full coverage.

 Hydration

-Offer water more than you think necessary.
+Offer water more than you think you should.
 Breastfed babies can have small water sips after 6 months.
 Bottle babies can have plain bottled water.
 Watch for dry diapers - that is the canary.

 The Water Question

-• Washing fruits and vegetables (resorts do this for you)
+- Washing fruits and vegetables (resorts do this for you, ask).

-Resort tap water is often filtered but ask.
+Resort tap water is often filtered but ASK.
 Bottled water is cheap (about 15 pesos per liter) and every store sells it.
-We use a collapsible water bottle that we refill from the resort's filtered water station.
+We use a collapsible water bottle that we refill from the resort's filtered station.

-Ice in restaurants - if it is at a real restaurant or a hotel bar, it is made from filtered water and fine.
-If it is from a street vendor, skip.
+Ice in restaurants - if it is at a real restaurant or hotel bar, it is made from filtered water and fine.
+If it is from a street stall, skip.

-Mosquitos in Mexico carry dengue and Zika in some regions, especially in inland and jungle areas.
+Mosquitoes in Mexico can carry dengue and chikungunya in some regions, especially inland and jungle areas.
 CDC recommends DEET for kids over 2 months and picaridin for kids over 6 months.
 Use picaridin spray at dusk, evening, and in jungle or cenote areas.
 For under-6-month babies, dress in long sleeves and pants and use stroller netting.

 Resort vs. Airbnb With a Baby